Loading...

 How to consume Cheese Omelette without glucose spikes

-Add spinach, bell peppers, or mushrooms to your cheese omelette.
-These vegetables can help slow down the absorption of glucose into the bloodstream.
+Add vegetables like spinach, bell peppers, or tomatoes to your omelette.
+These vegetables can help slow down the absorption of glucose.

 Use Low-Fat Cheese